Occupational Therapy Assistant (Associate's) - Richmond, Virginia

 ACOTE accreditation is a three phased process.
 The first phase, the awarding of Developing Program Status allows the program begin the enrollment process.
 When the Developing Program Status is granted, the program may admit its first class of students and proceed with the "Initial Review".
 In this step the program assesses its compliance with the ACOTE Standards and submits an initial Report of Self Study.
 Upon review of this report, ACOTE grants, defers action on, or denies a Letter of Review.
 The granting of the Letter of Review indicates that on the basis of the paper review of the submitted materials, ACOTE has determined that the program is likely to meet the applicable ACOTE Standards if fully implemented in accordance with its plans.
 THE GRANTING OF A LETTER OF REVIEW IS NOT A GUARANTEE OF ACCREDITATION STATUS.

-After accreditation of the program has been obtained, qualified graduates may be eligible to sit for the national certification examination for the occupational therapy assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).
+Graduates of the program will be eligible to sit for the national certification examination for the occupational therapy assistant, administered by the National Board for Certification in Occupational Therapy (NBCOT).
 The NBCOT is located at 12 South Summit Av., Suite 100, Gaithersburg, MD 20877, telephone number 301-990-7979 web site www.nbcot.org.
-After successful completion of this exam, the individual will become a Certified Occupational Therapy Assistant (COTA).
-In addition, most states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
-Note that a felony conviction may affect a graduate's ability to sit for the NBCOT certification examination or attain state licensure.
-Note that students must complete their Level II fieldwork within 12 months following completion of the didactic portion of the program.
+After successful completion of this exam, the graduate will be a certified occupational therapy assistant (COTA ).
+In addition, most states require licensure to practice; however, state licenses are usually based on the results of the NBCOT certification examination.
+A felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.

 Students must graduate from an accredited program to sit for the NBCOT certification exam.
 The College makes no representation, promise, or guarantee that accreditation will be granted by ACOTE, or that completion of this program assures eligibility for or passage of any certification examination or acceptance by any state board.
 Prospective and current students, as well as graduates, are responsible for researching and understanding all examination, registration, or licensure requirements in any state in which they seek to become registered, licensed, or employed.